Farama-Foundation/Gymnasium/README.md

 env.close()
 ```

+## Environments

+Gymnasium includes the following families of environments along with a wide variety of third-party environments
+* [Classic Control](https://gymnasium.farama.org/environments/classic_control/) - These are classic reinforcement learning based on real-world problems and physics.
+* [Box2D](https://gymnasium.farama.org/environments/box2d/) - These environments all involve toy games based around physics control, using box2d based physics and PyGame-based rendering
+* [Toy Text](https://gymnasium.farama.org/environments/toy_text/) - These environments are designed to be extremely simple, with small discrete state and action spaces, and hence easy to learn.
+As a result, they are suitable for debugging implementations of reinforcement learning algorithms.
+* [MuJoCo](https://gymnasium.farama.org/environments/mujoco/) - A physics engine based environments with multi-joint control which are more complex than the Box2D environments.
+* [Atari](https://gymnasium.farama.org/environments/atari/) - A set of 57 Atari 2600 environments simulated through Stella and the Arcade Learning Environment that have a high range of complexity for agents to learn.
+* [Third-party](https://gymnasium.farama.org/environments/third_party_environments/) - A number of environments have been created that are compatible with the Gymnasium API.
+Be aware of the version that the software was created for and use the `apply_env_compatibility` in `gymnasium.make` if necessary.

 ## Notable Related Libraries

 Please note that this is an incomplete list, and just includes libraries that the maintainers most commonly point newcommers to when asked for recommendations.